vromanyu/beerwise-absa/README.md

 - The pipeline for the Linear SVC model is similar to the Logistic Regression approach, including upsampling, stratified splitting, TF-IDF vectorization, and multi-output classification.
 - The main difference is the use of LinearSVC as the base estimator, with class weights for handling class imbalance and specific hyperparameters for robust sentiment prediction.

+### Ridge Classifier Model
+- The pipeline for the Ridge Classifier model is similar to the Logistic Regression and Linear SVC approaches, including upsampling, stratified splitting, TF-IDF vectorization, and multi-output classification.
+- The main difference is the use of RidgeClassifier as the base estimator, which applies L2 regularization and can handle class imbalance using class weights.
+- Ridge Classifier is robust to multicollinearity and can provide good separation of classes, but may not always outperform Logistic Regression or Linear SVC for text data.

 ### Multinomial Naive Bayes Model
 - The pipeline for the Multinomial Naive Bayes model is similar to the Logistic Regression and Linear SVC approaches, including upsampling, stratified splitting, TF-IDF vectorization, and multi-output classification.
 - The main difference is the use of MultinomialNB as the base estimator, which is fast to train and simple.